 The UK-SBA is constituted as a Company Limited by Guarantee and was incorporated on 27th April 2012.
 The Company is registered under the Companies Act, registration number 08049087 England and Wales.

-The governance of the Company is defined by its Memorandum Articles of Association UK-SBA which are filed at Companies House and by additional rules and regulations as determined from time to time by the Board of Directors.
+The governance of the Company is defined by its Model Articles of Association of UK-SBA which are filed at Companies House and by additional rules and regulations as determined from time to time by the Board of Directors.

 Role of a UK-SBA Director